xwmx/nb/README.md

 [1] Ideas
 ```

-Pass an id, filename, or markdown title to view the listing for that note:
+Pass an id, filename, or title to view the listing for that note:

 ```bash
 notes Todos